 Pick up your RV from Cruise America near Salt Lake City and experience all that Arches National Park and the Moab region of Utah have to offer in just a half day’s drive.

-.
+What to do: Beneath the desert of New Mexico lies the truest beauty of Carlsbad Caverns National Park.
 Once a part of a huge underwater reef, now the park sports more than 100 caves (not all of which are open to the public) full of natural limestone features.
 Venture underground to see the Big Room, at least.
-You can access this gigantic underground room via the natural trail’s steep decline or via elevator for an easier journey.
+You can access this gigantic underground room via the natural trail’s steep decline or via an elevator for an easier journey.

 There is still plenty to see back at ground level.
 Check out the bats leaving their caves near dusk.
 For a perfect picnic opportunity, visit Rattlesnake Springs.
 This desert wetland offers unbeatable birdwatching and a lush green landscape.

-Carlsbad RV Park and Campground is the place to stay nearby with more than 130 RV spots and full hookups.
-It’s pet friendly and near to the park.
+Campsite options: Carlsbad RV Park and Campground is the place to stay nearby with more than 130 RV spots and full hookups.
+It’s pet-friendly and near to the park.
 If you’re just stopping over for the night, Chosa Campground is a big flat space with trash cans.
 There isn’t anything else in the way of amenities, but you can park an RV of any size, and it’s free to camp.

 Your Cruise America rental RV will come complete with everything you need for a comfortable camping trip with or without full amenities.
 Visit the nearest Cruise America in Albuquerque to get rolling to the Caverns.